Diversity and Inclusion Residential Camp Program

 Residential Teacher (RTs): Residential Teachers focus on the delivery of our Science, STEM, Social Studies, Diversity, and Math curriculum.
 We are seeking certified teachers to fill these positions!
 In addition, RTs will be perform all of the same duties as a Residential Diversity Counselor when needed.

 Non-Residential Teacher: Non-Residential Teachers are staff members who live within driving distance from camp, and still want to be a key part of our camp community by delivering crucial lessons during daytime hours.
 Their duties are the same as RTs.

 Residential Nurse: The Residential Nurse has the very important role of ensuring that all of our students and staff remain healthy throughout our season.
 In the event that there is a medical need or emergency, the Residential Nurse responds to each situation with care and expertise.
 While the Residential Nurse's primary responsibility is health care, this person is encouraged to participate in all-camp activities, and be a visible role model for our students.

-Facilities Manager (FM): The Facilities Manager is responsible for the maintaining the cleanliness of the spaces at Camp Woodstock that are used for our program.
-The FM is responsible for daily cleaning in the kitchen and dining hall, daily bathroom cleaning and monitoring, a thorough Wednesday evening cleaning of the dining hall, and responding to any facilities related issues that may arise.
+Facilities Manager (FM): The Facilities Manager is responsible for maintaining the cleanliness of the spaces at Camp Woodstock that are used for our program.
+The FM is responsible for daily cleaning in the kitchen and dining hall, daily bathroom cleaning and monitoring in student cabins, a thorough Wednesday evening cleaning of the dining hall, and responding to any facilities related issues that may arise.
 On Fridays, the FM will supervise the process of cleaning all program areas—a job that will be accomplished with all staff hands on deck.